A Generalized Block Circulant Preconditioner for Crank-Nicolson All-at-Once Systems with Applications to Option Pricing PDEs: Introduction

 \section{Introduction}

-Mathematical models involving evolutionary partial differential equations (PDEs) arise in many diverse applications, such as fluid flow, image processing, physics-based animation, mechanical systems, earth sciences, and mathematical finance \cite{Ascher08,Duffy22}.
-We will methodically develop tools for understanding and assessing methods and software for these problems.
-In this work, we are interested in solving a class of evolutionary PDEs, as follows:
+Evolutionary partial differential equations (PDEs) arise in many scientific and engineering applications, including fluid dynamics, image processing, physics-based animation, mechanical systems, earth sciences, and mathematical finance \cite{Ascher08,Duffy22}.
+In this work, we consider the numerical solution of the class of evolutionary PDEs